nkdAgility/azure-devops-migration-tools/CONTRIBUTING.md

 ## Contributing Fixes

 Azure DevOps Migration Tools accepts both bug fixes and feature enhancements as Pull Requests.
-When contibuting please try to minimise the number of files that you touch, and do not arbitrarily change large amounts of the files without justification.
-This will help keep the fix or feature as simple and easy as posible to review and incorporate.
+When contributing please try to minimise the number of files that you touch, and do not arbitrarily change large amounts of the files without justification.
+This will help keep the fix or feature as simple and easy as possible to review and incorporate.
 If you are a long term contributor you may request access to the git repository that houses the core code and provide direct contributions there.

 # Instructions for Contributing Code

-All fixed require to update GitVersion.yaml so that we dont have colliding version numbers.
+All fixed require to update GitVersion.yaml so that we don't have colliding version numbers.

 ## Contributing bug fixes